rkt/rkt/Documentation/running-docker-images.md

 4:M 19 Apr 06:09:02.375 * The server is now ready to accept connections on port 6379
 ```

-This behaves similarly to the Docker client: if no specific registry is named, the [Docker Hub](https://hub.docker.com) is used by default.
+This behaves similarly to the Docker client: if no specific registry is named, the [Docker Hub][docker-hub] is used by default.

 As with Docker, alternative registries can be used by specifying the registry as part of the image reference.
-For example, the following command will fetch an nginx Docker image hosted on quay.io:
+For example, the following command will fetch an [nginx][quay-nginx] Docker image hosted on [quay.io][quay]:

 ```
 # rkt --insecure-options=image fetch docker://quay.io/zanui/nginx